thedynamiclinker/sudocode/etc/group.md

 ## νega: Finance
 The letter "vega" is a non-existent Greek letter, arising from Finance Bros seeing the letter "ν" (nu) used as a parameter to describe the volatility of stock options, and then pretending to know what letter it is.
 This culture is neither part of mathematics nor computing, though the various other cultures described here have often been found working technical jobs in companies alongside them, with varying degrees of amusement and nihilism.
 The vegas home is known as Vegas, where they are often known to pilgrimage to engage in the rituals of their people.
 Represents volatility and the hope of fat tailed upside.

-## Θ: Finance
-While vega represents fat tailed upside, the dual financial culture of Theta (capital) represents thin tailed upside and fat tailed downside.
-This group's homeland is quite different from the vegas.
-While the vegas homeland Vegas is organized around a "strip," the thetas homeland Wall is organized around a "street."
-At the Wall and all along the street it flanks, the big Thetas prostrate themselves with much crying, wailing, and tragedy.
-These are the people of institutional finance.
-While dual in position and name to the theta of topology and homotopy, there is no relationship between these two cultures.

 ## Ξ: ???

 ...
 UϺ